 - In-Class Assignments: There will be a number of randomly assigned in-class assignments throughout the term.
 These assignments will be worth a total of 5 10 points each (you will be informed of the specific point value when each assignment is given).
 At the end of the term, a total of 30 points will be possible.
 There are no make-ups on missed in-class work. - Quizzes: As outlined on the weekly course breakdown below, there will be two types of quizzes in this class. - (1) Reading Quizzes: Each new required reading for each day will include a short quiz to be completed prior to the lecture on that reading/subject (see weekly breakdown below for details).
-These quizzes must be completed in CANVAS and must be completed prior to the scheduled class time.
-Each Reading Quiz will be made available by 11:59 PM on the date stated in the weekly breakdown and will be available until that scheduled class begins.
+These quizzes will be completed in class prior to the start of the specific period/lecture.
 No make-ups will be given for missing a quiz.
 These quizzes will be multiple choice and/or true and false.
 Each quiz will be worth 10 points.
-Once you begin a quiz, you will have 30 minutes to complete it.
-You will only see one question at a time and once you answer a question you WILL NOT be able to go back and change your answer. - (2) Lecture Quizzes: This course is scheduled to meet on day a week Monday from 4 8 PM.
+Once you begin a quiz, you will have 15 minutes in order to complete it (more than enough time).
+These quizzes will require that you have access to CANVAS in the classroom. - (2) Lecture Quizzes: This course is scheduled to meet on day a week Monday from 4 8 PM.
 As illustrated in the weekly breakdown below.
 At the end of each week students will be required to complete a short quiz on the lecture material provided during the lectures.
-Please see the weekly breakdown for specific details.
-Once you begin a quiz, you will have 30 minutes to complete it.
+These quizzes will all be completed in CANVAS.
+Lecture Quizzes must be completed prior to the start of the next class.
+Please see the weekly breakdown for specific dates.
+Once you begin a quiz, you will have 20 minutes in order to complete the quiz.
 Like each Reading Quiz, the Lecture Quizzes will be multiple choice and/or true and false.
 Each Lecture quiz will also be worth 10 Points.
 You will only see one question at a time and once you answer a question you WILL NOT be able to go back and change your answer.